TheDeathlyCow/frostiful/wiki/docs/config.md

 * Max temperature for cold (in °C) `maxTemperatureForColdC`: Cutoff temperature for freezing in Celsius.
 Biomes at or below this temperature will apply environment freezing to players.
 May not exceed 15°C.
 * Degrees per temperature level decrease (in °C/°K) `degreesCPerTemperatureDecrease`: Specifies the number of Celsius/Kelvin degrees the temperature must fall below the maximum cold threshold for each one-point decrease in player temperature per tick.
 Must be positive and non-zero.
+* Apply Environment Frost Resistance penalty when wet `applyEnvironmentPenaltyWhenWet`: When true, entities will have their Environment Frost Resistance attribute set to 0 when wet.
 * Rain wetness increase per tick `rainWetnessIncrease`: How many points to increase wetness by each tick when in the rain.
 * Touching water wetness increase per tick `touchingWaterWetnessIncrease`: How many points to increase wetness by each tick when touching, but not submerged in, water.
 * On fire dry rate `onFireDryDate`: How many points of wetness to remove each tick when on fire.